 The Wrap Up

 This is a tough one to wrap up.
 I really like the core concepts around the game, and I’m sure it will really shine as more expansions are added.
 Additionally, the app is well made, without any obvious implementation flaws holding it back.
 On the other hand, the app is incredibly bare bones, one of the slimmest feature sets we’ve seen.
-Online play is limited to real time only, and not fully cross-platform among all of the available platforms.
+Online play is limited to real time only.
 The AI seems solid, but not allowing a game to be saved and returned to later is a fairly big annoyance, an omitted feature that should be standard practice.
 The decisions on what made it into the release are a bit head scratching at times.
 I am able to spectate an online game (admittedly, a very cool feature we’ve not seen elsewhere), but the app doesn’t track my win/loss record?